 The Rosary School is a member of the Saltley primary schools league, and have participated in numerous football matches, developing the children’s confidence on the football pitch.
 We are also a part of the BCSSA and through this; we are able to participate in a variety of sports, including: Netball, Badminton, Football, Gaelic Football and Cricket.
 Offering children a variety of choice within competitive sports.

 A focus within the Rosary is swimming; pupils are given the opportunity to swim once a week, in a small group situation, for nine weeks in Year 5 in order to develop their swimming skills consistently.
 This has resulted in our children showing a visible improvement with their swimming skills and working towards achieving their distance badges.
 For many of the children this is their first opportunity to attempt swimming.

 The Rosary was given the chance to extend their facilities for PE / sports by funding from the National Lottery.
 This enabled us to have the outside playground re-surfaced, 3 sets of basketball courts, a netball court and 5 a side football.
 We introduced an outdoor gym in January 2019 and a running track in November 2019, further improving our outdoor area and as a way of encouraging children to become more active.
 Indoors we were provided with gym equipment including climbing frames.

 Inclusion is an important aspect of the Rosary’s ethos, and this is supported throughout the teaching of PE.
 Staff continue to attend courses and INSETs are provided to the staff in order to update our teaching of P.E.
-Teacher's CPD is further developed with the help of a coach that comes in once a week to support teachers and provide children with an additional after-school club.
+Teacher's CPD is further developed with the help of a coach that comes in twice a week to support teachers and provide children with additional after-school club.